hihrois/baseball-game-simulator/README.md

 This project has just begun and is not matured.
 Please don't hesitate to join our project and edit codes!

 If you want to know details, please visit my blog!
+(Japanese only)
 https://hihrois-1104o.hatenablog.com/entry/yakyuu-simyu-detail

 # Usage